emrehanks/R-ArcGIS-LSM_ToolPack-64bit/README.md

 #  Developing Comprehensive Geocomputation Tools for
 #  Landslide Susceptibility Mapping: LSM Tool Pack
+#  64bit R 4.2.x and ArcGIS Pro 2.x Supporting Only

 ## News and Announcements
 * Two new modeling methods were added in The LSM_ToolPack namely, Support Vector Machine (SVM) and eXtreme gradient boosting (XGBoost)